With summer temperatures rising, you, like many Canadians across the country may be feeling overwhelmed with skyrocketing cooling bills.

 Air Conditioner Installation Costs

 Expect to pay between $500-$1000 for a professional installation of your high-efficiency air conditioner.
-Note that the prices listed on this page generally include installation.
+Note that the prices listed on this page generally include installation and most contractors will provide a quote for the unit AND installation.

 “Why is installation so expensive?”